Bull Durham

-Bull Durham is a 1988 American romantic comedy sports film.
-It is partly based upon the minor-league baseball experiences of writer/director Ron Shelton and depicts the players and fans of the Durham Bulls, a minor-league baseball team in Durham, North Carolina.
+Bull Durham is a 1988 American romantic comedy sports film written and directed by Ron Shelton.
 The film stars Kevin Costner as "Crash" Davis, a veteran catcher from the AAA Richmond Braves, brought in to teach rookie pitcher Ebby Calvin "Nuke" LaLoosh (Tim Robbins) about the game in preparation for reaching the major leagues.
-Baseball groupie Annie Savoy (Susan Sarandon) romances Nuke but finds herself increasingly attracted to Crash.
-Also featured are Robert Wuhl and Trey Wilson, as well as popular baseball "clown" Max Patkin.
+Baseball groupie Annie Savoy (Susan Sarandon) romances Nuke, but finds herself increasingly attracted to Crash.
+Also featured are Robert Wuhl and Trey Wilson, as well as "The Clown Prince of Baseball", Max Patkin.
+The film is partly based upon Shelton's experience in minor league baseball, and depicts the players and fans of the Durham Bulls, a minor-league baseball team in Durham, North Carolina.

 Bull Durham was a commercial success, grossing over $50 million in North America, well above its estimated budget, and was a critical success as well.
 Sports Illustrated ranked it the #1 Greatest Sports Movie of all time.
 The Moving Arts Film Journal ranked it #3 on its list of the 25 Greatest Sports Movies of All-Time.
 In addition, the film is ranked #55 on Bravo's "100 Funniest Movies."
 It is also ranked #97 on the American Film Institute's "100 Years...100 Laughs" list, and #1 on Rotten Tomatoes' list of the 53 best-reviewed sports movies.